apsonex/js-utils/README.md

 # @apsonex/js-utils

-> A small, useful utility collection for JavaScript/ESM projects — includes string helpers, DOM utilities, and a simple localStorage-based caching system.
+> A small, useful utility collection for JavaScript/ESM projects — includes string helpers, DOM utilities, a simple localStorage-based caching system, and an event bridge between iframes and parent windows.

 ---